Electricity in Great Britain: Race for net zero

 In 2007, the United Kingdom Government agreed to an overall European Union target of generating 20% of the EU's energy supply from renewable sources by 2020.
 Each EU member state was given its own allocated target; for the United Kingdom it was 15%.
 This was formalised in January 2009 with the passage of the EU Renewables Directive.
 As renewable heat and fuel production in the United Kingdom were at extremely low bases, RenewableUK estimated that this would require 35–40% of the UK's electricity to be generated from renewable sources by that date, to be met largely by 33–35 GW of installed wind capacity.
 The 2008 Climate Change Act consists of a commitment to reducing net Greenhouse Gas Emissions by 80% by 2050 (on 1990 levels) and an intermediate target reduction of 26% by 2020.

 The Green Deal was UK government policy from 2012 to 2015.
 It permitted loans for energy saving measures for properties in Great Britain to enable consumers to benefit from energy efficient improvements to their home.

 In 2013, renewable sources provided 14.9% of the electricity generated in the United Kingdom, reaching 53.7 TWh of electricity generated.
 In the second quarter of 2015, renewable electricity generation exceeded 25% and exceeded coal generation for the first time.

 In 2013, renewable sources accounted for 5.2% of all energy produced, using the methodology of the 2009 Renewables Directive.
 By 2015, this had risen to 8.3%.

 In June 2017, for the first time renewables plus nuclear generated more UK power than gas and coal together.
 Britain had the fourth greenest power generation in Europe and the seventh worldwide.
 In that year, new offshore wind power became cheaper than new nuclear power for the first time.

 Government figures for December 2020 showed renewable sources generated 41.4% of the electricity produced in the UK, being around 6% of total UK energy usage.
 Q4 2022 statistics were similar, with low carbon electricity generation (which includes nuclear) at 57.9 per cent of total electricity generation (same as Q4 2021).

 From 2020, a rapid expansion of grid scale battery storage took place, helping to cope with the variability in wind and solar power.
-As of May 2021, 1.3 GW of grid storage batteries was active, but by June 2024 the capacity was 4.6 GW of power and 5.9 GWh of energy along with the earlier pumped storage at Dinorwig, Cruachan and Ffestiniog.
+As of May 2021, 1.3 GW of grid storage batteries was active, and by June 2024 the capacity was 4.6 GW of power and 5.9 GWh of energy, supplementing the earlier pumped storage at Dinorwig, Cruachan and Ffestiniog.

+In 2025, low carbon generation was 63% of total generation, with a peak of 97.7% for a short time on 1 April.
+Wind power peaked at 23.8 GW on 5 December and solar peaked at 14.0 GW on 8 July.